 How Much Do Psychiatrists Make?
 Psychiatrist Career Path

 Deciding on a rewarding and long-term career can be challenging.
 You might wonder whether the career path will bring happiness, financial stability, or a significant amount of hard work.
+Psychiatry is one of these types of careers for many people.

 The mental health industry offers many career paths to choose from.
 Psychologists, licensed mental health counselors, licensed social workers, and other professionals provide care to patients in various contexts.
 If you have felt the desire to help others psychologically, you may have wondered what a career as a psychiatrist might look like.
-To decide whether a career as in psychiatry is for you, looking at the educational and occupational requirements of the psychiatry career path can be helpful.
+To decide whether a career in psychiatry is for you, looking at the educational and occupational requirements of the psychiatry career path can be helpful.

 How do psychiatrists treat mental health disorders?

 Psychiatrists are mental health professionals who are also medical doctors (MDs) or doctors of osteopathic medicine (DOs).
-Psychiatry is the medical specialty devoted to diagnosing, preventing, and treating mental health disorders and mental illness.
+Psychiatry is the medical specialty devoted to diagnosing, preventing, and treating mental health disorders and mental illnesses.
 Psychiatrists are not psychologists.
-While psychiatrists and psychologists are licensed to treat mental illness, psychiatrists require more schooling.
-Psychiatrists are medical doctors, unlike those with a master's or doctoral degree.
-For this reason, psychiatrists must go through medical school, take board exams, and complete a successful residency.
-In addition, psychiatrists can prescribe medication, which psychologists cannot do.
-As a medical doctor, a psychiatrist makes significantly more money than most psychologists.
+While psychiatrists and psychologists are licensed to treat mental illnesses, psychiatrists require more schooling.

+Unlike mental health professionals with a master's or doctoral degree, psychiatrists are medical doctors.
+For this reason, they must go through medical school, take board exams, and complete a successful residency.
+In addition, psychiatrists can prescribe medication, which psychologists cannot (in most states).
+As a medical doctor, psychiatrists often make significantly more money than most psychologists.

 Becoming a psychiatrist